If you’ve not already heard of Florence Schechter, she’s on a mission to open the world’s very first Vagina Museum.

 The whole point of our pop-up events is to raise money for the big picture, to get the message out there and bring the concept of the Vagina Museum to life.
 Our event sold out weeks in advance and I’ll be announcing the next one very soon.
 Tonight we’ve got seven comedy acts that include a material scientist who’ll be doing a hilarious set about how to design a sex toy.
 A yeast researcher is doing something funny around vaginal health and a fascinating lady who does comedy around her experience of surviving cervical cancer.
 I’ll be MC-ing the whole event and it’s going to be great.

-Finally, what’s your favorite thing about vaginas?
+Finally, what’s your favourite thing about vaginas?

 Oh they’re just amazing.
 So many great things happen from them, sexual pleasure…babies…and more importantly we can now decide if we have those babies or not.
 Previously, vaginas would be a curse because women had no control over them.
 The empowerment of women and how much they contribute to society is directly linked to how much control they have over their own vaginas.
 So they’re amazingly powerful.